+- If the UE provides a time when it expects to leave coverage then the AMF shall:

+- unless otherwise specified in other clauses, consider the UE reachable until that time; and

+- consider the UE unreachable after that time and until the UE enters CM_CONNECTED state again.
+The AMF may request the UE to perform Registation when it returns to coverage.

-- In this case, if the AMF is able to determine a UE out-of-coverage period based on satellite coverage availability information, as described below, the AMF provides an expected unavailability duration to the UE in the Registration Accept.
+- If the AMF is able to determine a UE out-of-coverage period duration based on satellite coverage availability information, as described below, then:

+- The AMF provides an expected unavailability duration to the UE in the Registration Accept message.